• Skip to primary navigation

 • Place the pancakes on the table and allow your diners to assemble their monster pancakes.

-• Place fruit teeth in the spread and fill the pancake with more fruit if wished.
+• Place fruit teeth along the outer edges and fill each pancake with more fruit if wished.

-• Fold over the pancake (allowing the monster teeth to show) and make monster faces using the suggested toppings.
+• Fold over the pancake (allowing the monster teeth to show) and make monster faces using more fruit and sprinkles.

 • Serve with ice cream if wished.